JvanKatwijk/drm-receiver/README.md

 The drm receiver is an experimental tool, a heavily reduced swradio, with a single decoder, just for drm.
-Here, it shows with a slightly stretched main window, spectrum width is 62.500 Hz.
+Here, it shows a test with two occurrences running on the same frequency, just to test some loop antennas (ine running an RSP I, the other running an RSP II).

 -----------------------------------------------------------------------
 A short note on DRM